kowasaur/KOI-N/README.md

 - Backup button that download or opens the folder to database.sqlite
 - Maybe make a dashboard thing that shows the performance of all your cryptos using https://www.coingecko.com/en/widgets/coin_price_chart_widget
 - https://www.coingecko.com/en/widgets/
+- Add settings / about page that has source for logo <a href="https://www.vecteezy.com/free-vector/abstract">Abstract Vectors by Vecteezy</a>

 ### Miscellaneous
 - Make `database.sqlite` in AppData or something and create the file if it doesn't exist